 The seller must first decide whether to accept the complaint.
 At this stage, he does not yet assess the defects, but focuses on the general requirements for the possibility of exercising rights under the defective performance.
 The seller usually decides whether to accept the claim immediately, but in more complex cases he has a deadline of 3 days.
 The 30-day period for dealing with the complaint then starts.

 A rejected complaint is very common in practice.
 The most common reasons given by sellers are that the fault is not covered by the warranty because it was caused by improper handling, or that the fault has not manifested itself.
-In order to avoid the argument of non-manifestation of the defect, we recommend that you have the defect examined on site by a member of staff and make a note of this on the claim form.
+To avoid the argument of non-manifestation of the defect, we recommend that you have the defect examined on site by a member of staff and make a note of this on the claim form.

 It is important to know that the seller can only reject the defect on the grounds set out in the law:

 Tip: The seller is not entitled to claim the costs of the complaint.
+However, if it turns out that the claim was not justified, the seller can claim the costs incurred in assessing the claim.

 There are several situations and thus several solutions.
 In cases where you have resolved the complaint with the repair shop, you have the option of contacting the seller directly to resolve the dispute.